-Well, (MAP) Controlled Thermostats, are controlled by, the engine’s electronic control unit (ECU).
+Firstly, (MAP) controlled thermostats are controlled by, the engine’s electronic control unit (ECU).

-Because, this provides precise regulation of temperature, based on the engine’s loads.
+Consequently, this provides precise regulation of engines temperature, based on the needs and actual engine’s loads.

-Consequently, conventional thermostats, can only respond to changes in temperature caused by:
+Because, conventional thermostats, can only respond to changes in temperature, caused by:

 - Heat From the Engine.

 So, Why The Change After All These Years

 As we push the engine closer to the desired 230-degree range, we needed a more advanced thermostat technology.
 (MAP) controlled thermostats, still use expanding wax.
 But, now they can control the temperature of the wax.
 To do this, they use a heating coil, surrounding the wax.
 Consequently, (MAP) controlled thermostats, can influence the temperature much faster.
 As a result, allowing the engine to operate, in various load and operating conditions.

 - Optimum combustion, due to increased cylinder wall temperatures.